 Automated SCA is useful for an individual company monitoring and identifying its own use of open source components and frameworks.
-In a recent study, 451 Research also detailed the use case for SCA in the M&A space.
+In a Business Impact Brief, 451 Research also detailed the use case for SCA in the M&A space.
 As young companies bring new applications to market rapidly, they use increasingly more open source.
 Diligent use of automated SCA can help these companies with vulnerability tracking, patch management, and license compliance.
 SCA tools are most successful when integrated directly into the development workflow so dev teams can mitigate open source risk without sacrificing speed.

 So in M&A transactions, the onus shifts to acquiring companies to be aware of the potential open source risks they may be inheriting along with the intellectual property in their targets’ codebases.

 An acquirer can’t simply run their own automated SCA scans on a target’s codebase.
-One reason is that targets aren’t likely to hand over their source code before the deal is done.
+One reason is that targets aren’t likely to hand over their source code to the acquirer before the deal is done.
 Second, automated SCA scans produce the best results when integrated into the development workflow so the organization can monitor the build.
 Finally, evaluating and researching the results of the scan for M&A purposes requires more time and expertise than the M&A team is likely to have.

-According to the 2019 Open Source Security and Risk Analysis (OSSRA) report, in more than 1,200 Black Duck Audits conducted on commercial codebases last year, the average codebase was made up of 60% open source.
-That means that on average, more than half of each codebase we scanned comprised open source components.
+According to the 2020 Open Source Security and Risk Analysis (OSSRA) report, in more than 1,250 Black Duck Audits conducted on commercial codebases last year, the average codebase was made up of 70% open source.
+That means that on average, more than two-thirds of each codebase we scanned comprised open source components.